IUS-CS/project-scrumger-games/doc/projectreflections.md

 without just overlapping the numbers was a bit of a challenge.

-The unit tests were challenging to create, but discussing with my team different thoughts I had on how to go about it, I was able to create it.
+The unit tests were challenging to create, but discussing with my team different thoughts I had on how to go about it.
+I was able to create it.
 Creating the start screen and game over screen code to was straight forward, but figuring out where they needed to go took some thought.
 Also, when creating the start screen code I had to determine